 3. Sugar:

 – Old Fashioned: In an Old Fashioned, a sugar cube or simple syrup is used to add sweetness to the drink.
-The sugar cube is muddled with bitters and a splash of to create a syrupy consistency.
+The sugar cube is muddled with bitters and a splash of water to create a syrupy consistency.

 – Sazerac: The Sazerac takes a different approach to sweetness by relying on a sugar cube that is muddled with Peychaud's Bitters.
 Absinthe is then added to the glass, creating a layer of sweetness and complexity.